-Due to the Coronavirus epidemic and concern for public health, the Forest Preserves has cancelled all programs, including all stewardship activities, until May 11th.
+Due to the Coronavirus epidemic and concern for public health, the Forest Preserves has cancelled all programs, including all public stewardship activities, until further notice.

 Please check back here for future updates.

 Every one is welcome!
 No experience is needed.
 If you can cut brush, pull weeds or collect seed, you can participate.

 An experienced volunteer leads the activities.
 Gloves and tools are provided.
 We usually work around 3 hours, but break in the middle to share snacks and conversation.

 If this sounds intriguing, join us.
 The Calendar lists many upcoming opportunities, each one with information and who to contact with questions.
 If you don’t find the answers you’re looking for on this page, be sure to send us a message on the Contact page.